LLM-Based Social Simulations Require a Boundary: Alignment and Heterogeneity

 \section{Alignment and Heterogeneity}

-The degree of alignment between LLM-based simulations and real-world behavior is a key factor in determining the reliability of insights drawn from social pattern discovery.
-This alignment can be further divided into two aspects: \textbf{individual-level alignment}, which concerns whether each agent behaves in a human-like manner, and \textbf{collective-level alignment}, which concerns whether the interactions among agents reproduce realistic social dynamics and emergent phenomena.
-These two aspects are interrelated, and understanding their respective roles is essential before applying LLMs to simulating social phenomena.
+The degree of alignment between LLM-based simulations and real-world behavior is key to determining the reliability of insights drawn from social pattern discovery.
+This alignment can be examined at two levels: \textbf{individual-level alignment}, concerning whether each agent behaves in a human-like manner, and \textbf{collective-level alignment}, concerning whether agent interactions reproduce realistic social dynamics and emergent phenomena.
+Understanding the relationship between these two levels is essential before applying LLMs to social simulations.